General Equipment at Southern Illinois University Carbondale Campus Illinois

 - Applying finishing cements and canvas jacketing over installed insulation, disturbing settled fibers

 Latency timeline: Mesothelioma typically manifests 20 to 50 years after first exposure.
 An insulator who worked at SIUC during the 1960s and 1970s expansion era is now squarely within that disease window.
-If you’re experiencing symptoms—chest pain, shortness of breath, unexplained pleural effusion—call a Missouri mesothelioma attorney before you do anything else.
+If you’re experiencing symptoms—chest pain, shortness of breath, unexplained pleural effusion—call a Illinois mesothelioma attorney before you do anything else.

 Pipefitters and Steamfitters